Washing Machine

 Though my shows are described as having ‘a lot of me in them’ this is my first fully autobiographic performance.

-Work in progress as part of Vagina Museum, Minge Fringe
+Supported by Vagina Museum, London work in progress as part of Vagina Museum, Minge Fringe

 I loved the dreamlike, playful mood of the performance